oneofthezombies/kero/README.md

 # Kero

-Kero is an asynchronous-based programming language.
+Kero is a programming language written in C++.

 ![mascot](/resources/mascot.webp)